 Chevron is dedicated to the safety of facilities throughout their life cycle, from design to decommissioning.

-We eliminate or mitigate risks by identifying hazards, putting safeguards in place to reduce them and sharing what we know throughout our operations.
-To help those performing high-risk work identify and control the significant potential hazards unique to each job activity, we have developed our hazard identification tool, our job hazard and safety analysis, and our Preventing Serious Injury and Fatalities Field Guide.
-We also build leader fluency in human performance – the way people, culture, equipment, work systems and processes interact, and we are implementing worker-level training to increase awareness of error-likely situations.
+To help those performing high-risk work identify and control the potential significant hazards unique to each job activity, we have developed our hazard identification tool, our job hazard and safety analysis, start-work checklists, and our Preventing Serious Injury and Fatalities Field Guide.
+We also build leader fluency in human performance – the way people, culture, equipment, work systems and processes interact – and we are implementing worker-level training to increase awareness of error-likely situations.

-For an in-depth look at Chevron’s safety statistics, read the 2016 Corporate Responsibility Report.
+For an in-depth look at Chevron’s safety statistics, read our 2017 Corporate Responsibility Report.